 In 2018, Saipol began piloting trials of intercropped camelina, also known as a summer catch crop, grown between two main crops.
 Saipol is helping implement camelina in France in order to develop production of vegetable oils for sustainable aviation fuels (SAF).

-Saipol is creating the French market for intercrop seeds starting in 2024 by offering attractive prices to pioneering farmers interested in this new form of production, with the support of collecting bodies.
+In 2024, Saipol launched the French market for intercropping camelina seeds by offering an attractive price to pioneering farmers interested in this new form of production, with the support of collecting bodies.

-This is why, during the development phase, the support of collecting bodies will help to ensure success at every stage of production :
+This is why, during the development phase, the support of collecting bodies will help to ensure the success of this catch crop at every stage of production:

 Limited eligibility

-The technical specifications for growing camelina were developed in partnership with Camelina Company.
+The technical growing methods for intercropping camelina were developed in partnership with Camelina Company.

 The ReFuelEU Aviation project, led by the European Union as part of the Fit for 55 legislative package, sets targets for reducing greenhouse gas emissions from aviation, and provides a framework for developing the use of sustainable fuels to replace a portion of fossil-based paraffin within the EU.
 The goal is to reduce greenhouse gas emissions